nishant-sachdeva/pdf_merger/README.md

-# pdf_compressor
+# pdf_merger
-Contains a simple script to compress a pdf file
+Contains a simple script to merge pdf files